 Type describes the shape and style of cut, including Round Brilliant, Princess (square), Emerald & Asscher (octagonal), Cushion, Step-cut, Radiant, Marquise … to name some.

-The quality of cut is generally graded from Excellent, through Good to Poor.
-The cut may also be Ideal, shallow or deep, whch describes the ratio of surface to depth.
+The proportions of the cut may also be ideal, shallow or deep.
+This describes the ratio of surface to depth.
 A shallow cut will give you more surface area (ie appear bigger) for a given carat weight, and a deep cut the reverse.
 As you can see from the image left, the depth of the cut will also affect the apparent brilliance of the stone as light is reflected at a different angle.
 A 'Poor' cut can spoil a stone, and an 'Excellent' one can elevate it.
 However, the Type of cut (shape) really does make a difference, as this will also determine the number of facets you can expect in a stone.

 Modern cuts are designed to create the maximum sparkle for the stone.
 New designs for cuts do come to the market from time to time, and these are usually trademarked.